omeirr13/backend-concepts/README.md

 - we dont want to learn kafka, raabit mq these are tools/applications, mainly understand what is a messaging system, why did we build it.

 ## API Web Frameworks
-- Node JS, Express JS, Django all are webframeworks designed to make web apis, rest apis, grpc
+- Node JS, Express JS, Django all are web frameworks designed to make web apis, rest apis, grpc

 ## Message Formats
 - Protocol Buffers